- AS OF 29th Sept 2020 - SINGAPORE DAILY COVID CASES: 27 NEW CASES INCLUDING 1 WORK PASS HOLDER AND 9 IMPORTED CASES

 Despite some sentiments on certain ministers' mishandling of issues such as the situation of the migrant workers’ dormitory outbreaks, the consensus is that PAP still enjoys broad support and will not face any serious challenges in the coming election.

-Wonder who will be contesting in your ward?
+Wondering who will be contesting in your ward?

 Notable mention: Nicole Seah from Worker's Party will be contesting against our "future Prime Minister" Heng Swee Keat in the battle of the Goliath in East Coast GRC.